-For example, at Yale University in the USA, an undergraduate must take 36 courses over four years.
-Breadth (distribution) is achieved by requiring students to take at least two courses in the arts and humanities, two courses in the sciences, two courses in the social sciences, two courses in quantitative reasoning, two courses in writing skills, and at least one course to further their foreign language proficiency (Yale University Academic Requirements, 2010).
-Thus at least eleven, or almost one-third, of a student's total of 36 courses are employed to meet the requirement of breadth.
+For example, at Yale University in the U.S.A., an undergraduate must take 36 courses over four years.
+Breadth (distribution) is achieved by requiring students to take at least two courses in the arts and humanities, two courses in the sciences, two courses in quantitative reasoning, two courses in writing skills, and at least one course to further their foreign language proficiency [3].
+Thus at least eleven - or almost 1/3 - of a student's total of 36 courses are employed to meet the requirement of breadth.
 Depth (concentration) is achieved by requiring students to select a major from among the more than 70 major programmes available.
 A major programme usually includes 12 courses in a single discipline taken for the most part in the final two years.

 In Ireland, there is now some element of elective choice by students in practically all undergraduate programmes.
 The most common use of elective choice is to allow students to specialise in later years in particular areas of their main discipline.
 Elective options that allow students to explore other disciplines outside of their main area of specialisation have been much rarer.
-University College Dublin (UCD) has been at the vanguard of leading universities by introducing significant elective choice for students throughout most of their undergraduate years (UCD Horizons, 2005).
+University College Dublin (UCD) has been at the vanguard of leading universities by introducing significant elective choice for students throughout most of their undergraduate years [4].
 This initiative will be more fully described in the next section.